horia/unwinder/README.md

 Some public DNS resolvers (e.g. Google, Cloudflare) provide a response to DNS forward queries for home.arpa from IANA blackhole servers.

-unwind provides a negative response to DNS reverse-mapping queries for IP addresses that are not globally unique.
+unwind provides a negative response to DNS reverse-mapping queries for IP addresses that are not globally unique, as a [feature](https://tools.ietf.org/html/rfc6305)

 Split-horizon DNS is not supported.
 A [redirection and reflection](src/etc/pf.conf.unwinder) is used for connecting to the external address of the firewall from a host on the LAN.